RD500/Vidhik/README.md

 **Vidhik AI** is an intelligent legal assistant designed to empower the common person by making legal documents simple, accessible, and understandable.

-Our vision is to **create a future where no one is disadvantaged by a contract they couldn't comprehend.** By leveraging the power of Generative AI, Vidhik AI acts as a private, secure, and insightful legal companion.
+Our vision is to **create a future where no one is disadvantaged by a contract they couldn't comprehend.** By using the power of Generative AI, Vidhik AI acts as a private, secure, and insightful legal companion.
 It translates dense legal text into plain, simple English, proactively flags potential risks, and answers specific questions in a conversational manner.

 This vision directly aligns with the focus area of **empowering people with access to information and opportunity**.
 Vidhik AI achieves this by: